damien-martinez/trivia-game/README.md

-# ajax-project
+# trivia-game

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for trivia lovers who want to answer trivia questions.